Bidding a fond farewell to serenity

 “It’s been more years than I care to remember since I learnt Welsh (C8) in school,” writes Jane Stranger of Erskineville.
 “Miraculously, I remember the delightfully spitty ‘llad dafad ddal’.
 The translation is a phrase I still use often: kill a blind sheep.”

-Len Martin of Nimbin wish to remind everybody that, opposite to indoctrination, you don’t must be married to take pleasure in a long-term relationship.
+Len Martin of Nimbin want to remind everybody that, opposite to indoctrination, you don’t need to be married to take pleasure in a long-term relationship.
 “Octogenarians Len and Kay met in Nimbin on August 21, 1957, and fell in love at first sight.
 They remain in that state, having ‘lived in sin’ for 65 years, begetting one son and three daughters.
 They are currently in the ‘sickness and in health’ phase, and believe ‘love conquers all’.”
-Aw, who’s been slicing onions round right here?
+Aw, who’s been chopping onions round right here?
 Granny sends her finest needs for a beneficial decision to the well being points, and for a lot of extra years of unwedded bliss.

-For David Gordon of Cranebrook, the considered seeing what individuals’s innards appear like (C8) could be extra of “an interesting in-look on life”.
+For David Gordon of Cranebrook, the considered seeing what folks’s innards appear like (C8) can be extra of “an interesting in-look on life”.

 “My poor late mother’s reaction to her cataract operation (C8) was equally ‘glass half full’,” writes Janice Creenaune of Austinmer.
 “She could suddenly see all the dust in the house that she had not previously observed.”